 Giving Greatest Good: Recently I heard someone arguing—with data to back up his point—that dollars donated to things like poverty, hunger, illiteracy, and disease get way more bang for the buck than dollars donated to the arts, concluding that everyone would be wise to direct their contributions to the former rather than the latter.
 But is that really the best course?

 I saw something like that as well, although not with a dogmatic take on which charities are better or worse.

-If two people had their hands out—one asking for money to save him from imminent starvation, and the other asking for money to install a sculpture on Rodeo Drive—I’m inclined to favor the first supplicant.
+If two people had their hands out—one asking for money to save him from imminent starvation, and the other asking for money to install a sculpture on Rodeo Drive—I’d surely favor the first supplicant.
 But things are not that simple, and we are rarely confronted with that sort of choice.

 The fact is that without generous donations, most arts organizations would collapse, and most artists—who are already discouraged from pursuing their overwhelmingly unprofitable passions—would have little chance of economically or artistically surviving.
 On the other hand, many problems don’t respond to throwing money at them.
 Some problems—like education, sanitation, and infrastructure that consistently plague poorer countries with fewer resources—are so intractable that money alone can’t make much of a dent other than providing for immediate needs in the short-term like food, clothing, and medicine.

 The fact is that different beneficiaries appeal to different donors, and different donors have different capabilities to give.